 Over the last few decades, vinyl flooring has soared in popularity due to its versatility and low maintenance, not to mention its complete ease to install.
 This fantastic flooring solution realistically replicates real wood, stone or ceramic tiles, while being a fraction of the cost.
-There are also a range of styles from a variety of brands, including Karndean.

 Read More: How to care for vinyl flooring